President William Jefferson Clinton Birthplace Home National Historic Site

 On May 19, 1994, the site was added to the National Register of Historic Places (as "Bill Clinton Birthplace").
 Tours were offered by the Clinton Birthplace Foundation.
 In accordance with the Omnibus Public Land Management Act of 2009 (§7002), the Secretary of the Interior accepted the property on December 14, 2010, establishing it as a national historic site and a unit of the National Park System.
 This change in status was originally proposed by Senator Mark Pryor of Arkansas.
 Bill Clinton and Secretary of the Interior Ken Salazar formally dedicated the site on April 16, 2011.

+The museum is a stop on the "Billgrimage", which includes the Clinton House in Fayetteville and the Bill Clinton Presidential Library, among other sites.